 Bor says that CarLotz was founded because its founders were frustrated with the process of buying and selling a used car.
 “We knew that we could create a solution, an innovative approach that would make it possible for a seller to get what their car was worth, without the hassle of selling it themselves, and at the same time a way for buyers to pay below traditional dealership prices.”
 Over time, CarLotz realized that its services were also valuable to the corporate fleet vehicle remarketing industry, which has in recent years become one of the fastest growing aspects of the CarLotz business model.

 Due the increasing demand for its unique vehicle consignment model, CarLotz is continuing to expand throughout the United States.
-In the last year, CarLotz has opened locations in Florida, Illinois, and Texas with more in the pipeline.
-In addition to its consumer consignment business, CarLotz has emerged as the country’s largest retail remarketer for commercial sellers, using its consignment model to enable leasing companies, fleet management companies, third-party remarketers, banks, credit unions, other financial institutions, and even other dealerships to directly access retail buyers for vehicles they would otherwise sell through wholesale auctions.
+In the last year, CarLotz opened locations in Florida, Illinois, and Texas with more in the pipeline.
+In addition to its consumer consignment business, CarLotz has emerged as the country’s largest retail remarketer for commercial sellers, using its consignment model to enable leasing companies (similar to companies like All Car Leasing), fleet management companies, third-party remarketers, banks, credit unions, other financial institutions, and even other dealerships to directly access retail buyers for vehicles they would otherwise sell through wholesale auctions.
 Through CarLotz, commercial consigners generate higher sales proceeds, while buyers gain access to a large inventory of well-maintained vehicles at a significant discount to traditional retail prices.